gongwolf/NID-GPT/README.md

   --use_cuda            Flag to enable CUDA (GPU) support if available.
   --table_name TABLE_NAME
-                        the table name showed in the metafile --sample_only         If only do the samppling
+                        the table name showed in the metafile --sample_only         If only do the sampling --load_meta_only      If only read the meta file instead of creating a new one
 ```

 Command to train and sample: